CJ-Cepe/daily/DSA.md

         -   _O(2<sup>n</sup>)_ - Exponential runtime - algorithms where for each increase in the size of the data set, the runtime is doubled.
         -   _O(n\*m)_

-        -   3 Normal Cases
-            -   Best case scenario
-            -   Average case scenario
-            -   Worst case scenario
-            -   If only one needs to represent the algorithm, pick the worst case
-            -   In most algorithms, all three of these will be equal, but some algorithms will have them differ.
         -   Logarithmic
             -   A logarithm is the inverse operation to exponents
             -   _0(log n)_ is called logarithmic time and is extremely fast